\"Writing.Com

 "Whatever, I'll be ready to go in an hour and a half."
 She went back to the bathroom.

-Our cab arrives right on time; she comes down allowing the driver to open the door for her.
+Our cab arrives right on time; she comes down and lets the driver open the door for her.
 She no longer accepts gestures of civility from me.
 I crawl in and try to get her to at least look at me.
 She avoids my eyes with an indifferent sneer.

-When we reach the airport, we have more coffee and silent conversation until Etienne and Auguste arrive.
-I observe Auguste’s eyes when he looks at Delores, for the first time.
+When we reach the airport, we have more coffee and a silent conversation until Etienne and Auguste arrive.
+I observe Auguste’s eyes when he looks at Delores for the first time.
 I see the fire in his very gold eyes and an answering flame of sapphire blue in hers.

-Etienne breaks a long and rather awkward silence.
-“If you have your cameras ready we can take off in a little bit.
-I retrieve my case with two Hasselblad cameras, four lenses and two motorized backs loaded with film and take it to the plane.
+Etienne breaks a long and somewhat awkward silence.
+“If you have your cameras ready, we can take off in a little bit.
+I retrieve my case, loaded with two Hasselblad cameras, four lenses, and two motorized backs loaded with film, and take it to the plane.

 When we reach altitude, Dolores jumps first with Auguste right on her heels.
-I follow camera in hand with a long telephoto lens firmly in place.
-Through the viewfinder of the camera, I watch them as they fall.
+I follow the camera in hand with a long telephoto lens firmly in place.
+Through the camera's viewfinder, I watch them fall.
 A slight touching of their fingertips sends psychic sparks that hit with the force of a sucker punch squarely to my stomach.

 When I return to the room, her reaction is unexpected.
 “Where were you?” she says in an irritated voice when the sound of the door closing wakens her, and it registers in her brain that I was gone.
 When I look at her, she is glowing in a way I have never seen before.
 I know beyond the shadow of a doubt that cells are doubling and doubling again in her womb.
 The thing which she wanted so badly is now hers with absolutely no help from me.